rillonline/writing/kearsarge/kearsarge.md

 "Yes, I really do want to go to 2115 Green Way Station."

 What a name.
 I wondered what the street had once been like to have such a name.
-I thought to ask Susan on the long ride to the seamier side of the city.
+I thought to ask my link for some background on the long ride to the seamier side of the city.

-"According to city records," Susan reported, "Green Way Station once had lovely homes for the richer pirates.
-It was thought of as a privileged enclave."
+According to city records Green Way Station once had lovely homes for the richer pirates.
+It was thought of as a privileged enclave.

-"how the mighty have fallen," was my only comment.
-I switched Susan off when I exited the Gazelle.
+"how the mighty have fallen," I thought. .
 Was it my imagination or did it speed away toward the city's center?

 I found my dad with a coffee cup in his hand in what must have been a